Homs school bombing

 The Homs school bombing occurred on 1 October 2014 in Homs, Syria in an Alawite majority neighborhood during the Syrian civil war.
 The attacker initially detonated an IED that was in front of the Akrama al-Makhzumi Al-Muhdatha elementary school.
 Then he blew himself up at another gate of a nearby school, Akrama al-Makhzumi.
 The double bombing killed 54 people: 47 children, 3 members of security forces and 4 adult civilians.
 The attack was the deadliest strike to occur in a government controlled area in over a year, with no group immediately taking responsibility.

 Public Protests

 Following the bombing, several protests broke out because of the government's failure to prevent the attack.
-Although most protestors where reportedly pro-government, many called for the removal of Iyad Ghazal who was the provincial governor for the Homs Governorate.
-Iyad, who at the time was largely unpopular with the people, was eventually removed from office.
-Protests began to turn anti-government when Syrian security forces fired on a group of protestors.
+Although most protestors were reportedly pro-government, many called for the removal of Talal Al-Barazi who was the provincial governor for the Homs Governorate.
+Talal was never removed from office.
+Protests never turned to be anti-government.